canjs/canjs/guides/getting-started-tutorial/app-state.md

 ![](../can/guides/images/7_application_state_routing/FirstComponentToAppStateCommunication.png)

-Next, let's remove the code in the `app` that set the restaurant to "Spago" by default:
+Next, let's remove the code in `app.js` that sets the restaurant to "Spago" by default:

 ```
 //--> Remove this line: